appbaseio/dejavu/README.md

 ### 1. Dejavu Intro

 **dejavu** is the missing web UI for Elasticsearch.
-Existing web UIs leave much to be desired or are built with server side page rendering techniques that make it less responsive and bulkier to run (I am looking at you, Kibana).
+Existing web UIs leave much to be desired or are built with server-side page rendering techniques that make it less responsive and bulkier to run (I am looking at you, Kibana).

-We started building dejavu with a goal of creating a modern Web UI (no page reloads, infinite scroll, filtered views, realtime updates) with 100% client-side rendering so one can easily run it as a [hosted app on github pages](https://opensource.appbase.io/dejavu/live), [as a chrome extension](https://chrome.google.com/webstore/detail/dejavu/jopjeaiilkcibeohjdmejhoifenbnmlh) or [as a docker image](https://hub.docker.com/r/appbaseio/dejavu/).
+We started building dejavu with the goal of creating a modern Web UI (no page reloads, infinite scroll, filtered views, realtime updates) for Elasticsearch with 100% client-side rendering so one can easily run it as a [hosted app on github pages](https://opensource.appbase.io/dejavu/live), [as a chrome extension](https://chrome.google.com/webstore/detail/dejavu/jopjeaiilkcibeohjdmejhoifenbnmlh) or [as a docker image](https://hub.docker.com/r/appbaseio/dejavu/).

 Starting `v1.0`, dejavu is the only Elasticsearch web UI that supports importing data via JSON and CSV files, as well as defining field mappings from the GUI.